faceyspacey/redux-first-router/docs/connectRoutes.md

 * **onBackNext** - `onBackNext` is a simple function that will be called whenever the user uses the browser *back/next* buttons.
 It's passed your standard `dispatch` and `getState` arguments like a thunk, as well as the `bag` object as a third parameter, which contains the dispatched `action` and the configured `extra` value.
 Actions with kinds `back`, `next`, and `pop` trigger this.

 * **initialDispatch** - `initialDispatch` can be set to `false` to bypass the initial dispatch, so you can do it manually, perhaps after running sagas.
 An `initialDispatch` function will exist in the object returned by `connectRoutes`.
 Simply call `initialDispatch()` when you are ready.

+* **createHistory** - A function returning a history object compatible with the popular `history` package.
+See the below section on "History types" for more details.

+* **initialEntries**
+An optional array of entries to initialise history object.
+Useful for server side rendering and tests.

 * **navigators** - `navigators` is a map of of your Redux state keys to *React Navigation* navigators.
 Here's how you do it: